-SPBD is proud to work with some of the top business schools in the US and in Europe.
-We currently have ongoing relationships with the following institutions:
+SPBD is proud to work with some of the top business schools and universities.

 • Columbia Business School